rana3128/React-native-classified-with-chat/README.md

 React native application for classified with chat feature, App and API code in separate folder

- Setup React Native application as any other react native app from FindtoEasy folder Setup Backend from api-findtoeasy ( congigure mongoDb connection from .env )
+ Setup React Native application as any other react native app from FindtoEasy folder Setup Backend from api-findtoeasy ( configure mongoDb connection from .env )

 # sample .env :-
 ```